seun-beta/wookie-bookie/README.md

  - Run `pip install -r requirements/development.txt`
  - Run migration with `python manage.py migrate`.

+### Run without docker compose
-Now, make sure to have 3 extra terminals/command prompts for the following commands:
+Now, make sure to have 4 terminals/command prompts for the following commands:
 1) To run the redis server: `redis-server`
 2) Start the app with `python manage.py runserver`
 3) To run celery: `python -m celery -A configurations worker`
 4) To run flower: `celery -A configurations flower`

+### Run with docker compose
+1) Run `make build` to build all the container images
+2) Run  `make up` to run the images in seperate containers
+3) Run `make test` to run all tests in the multi-container environment

 ## Author <a name = "author"></a>